GrainyTV/MazeGame/README.md

 <img alt="hard" src="MazeGame/hard.png" width="40%" height="40%"/>

 ## Results
-<p align="justify">After you finish a run, you should see a new file in your game folder called: "results.txt".
+<p align="justify">After you finish a run, you should see a new file in your game folder called "results.txt".
 You can find entries about all the completed runs in it.
-It states when you played, what was the difficulty level and the time it took for you to complete it similarly to this provided example.</p>
+It states when you played, what the difficulty level was, and the time it took for you to complete it, similarly to the provided example.</p>

 ```
 [2023.06.07 15:34] [ EASY ] [00:19]